codecasupport/playbook/docs/platform.md

 ## Acknowledgements

-We would like to recognize and thank the team that develops and supports the U.S. Government's open source platform [code.gov](http://code.gov).
-By leveraging the [code.gov](http://code.gov) code base, we join a broader community and hold true to the spirit of open source collaboration.
+We would like to recognize and thank the team that develops and supports the U.S. Government's open-source platform [code.gov](http://code.gov).
+By leveraging the [code.gov](http://code.gov) code base, we join a broader community and hold true to the spirit of open-source collaboration.

 ## How We Inventory Code on CodeCA Open Source

 CodeCA Open source works by first harvesting a list of all inventoried code from a single source that is hosted on [Github]().

 From that file, we run through each agencies entry and fetch their associated json file.
-We then index each json file and make the open source code available and searchable on our platform.
+We then index each json file and make the open-source code available and searchable on our platform.

 ## Planned Features